leptos-rs/cargo-leptos/README.md

 Directories used when building:

-- LEPTOS_LIB_DIR: The absolute path to the library package
+- LEPTOS_LIB_DIR: The path (relative to the working directory) to the library package
-- LEPTOS_BIN_DIR: The absolute path to the binary package
+- LEPTOS_BIN_DIR: The path (relative to the working directory) to the binary package

+Note when using directories:

+- `cargo-leptos` changes the working directory to the project root or if in a workspace, the workspace root before building and running.
-Note that the two are set to the same value when running in a single-package config.
+- the two are set to the same value when running in a single-package config.
+- Avoid using them at run-time unless you can guarantee that the entire project struct is available at runtime as well.